 Officially, it can take up to 30 days for Amazon to receive and process your Amazon return package.
+(It can take even longer to return a gift card, as it did for this customer.)
 When Amazon receives the returned item, it issues an immediate refund to your selected payment method.

 Unofficially, it can take considerably longer.
 Amazon has given a range of between 14 days and 60 days.
 And Wilkins’ case dragged on for more than three months before our advocacy team got involved (we’ll get to the resolution in a second).

 Amazon says it will take a month or less, but that’s wishful thinking.
 You can get a refund in as little as two weeks, but you might also wait two months or more.

 How do I get my refund from Amazon if it does not receive my item?

 Amazon has a section on its site where you can submit a claim for a lost inbound package.
 (When you’re logged into your Amazon account, go to “Orders” and select the purchase.
 Then click “Problem With Order” and “Where’s My Stuff?”
 You can note your preferred method of contact.)

 You can also follow the steps I outline in my guide to resolving any consumer complaint, including contacting Amazon through normal channels on its site, then appealing to one of its executives in writing.

 Getting a refund for a missing return requires patience.
 As I’ve already mentioned, Amazon will ask you to contact your carrier and will try to make this your problem.
 You can politely steer it back to the reality of the situation: You are the customer, Amazon often chooses the carrier, and ultimately, Amazon is responsible — not you.

 Why doesn’t Amazon refund you immediately?
 According to the company, it’s a process.
 Here’s how the company explained the delay in an email to Wilkins: